What does a shearer do?

 How did you become a shearer?

-There are no high school pre-requisites or other educational requirements to becoming a shearer, but having a training qualifications helps.
+There are no high school pre-requisites or other educational requirements to becoming a shearer, but having a training qualification helps.
 This lets the wool grower/shearing contractor know that you’ve learned from qualified professionals on how to build your shearing speed and quality, whilst developing the correct technique.
 Courses also cover important topics like animal welfare, managing your finances, work practices and workplace health and safety.
 Alternatively, you can enter the industry from a wool handling pathway.
 At the start, while shearers are still building their fitness and shearing skill levels, they may work as a wool handler.
 Wool handlers pick up the shorn fleeces and help prepare the wool for the wool classer, help keep the shed clean other jobs may include penning sheep and wool pressing.

 What does a typical working day involve?